Martial Flavor: Just where did you come from?

 Adept Recovery

-Cha 13
+Prerequisite: Cha 13

 Benefit: When you fail a Bluff or Diplomacy check and do not reroll it, you gain a +3 bonus to your next skill check.

-Liar’s Insight
+Liars Insight

-Trained in Bluff
+Prerequisite: Trained in Bluff

 Benefit: You may use the Bluff skill in place of an Insight check to determine truthfulness.